 This style of meditation emphasizes cultivating a gentle, participatory curiosity toward all the processes that weave consciousness and deepen experiencing, including bodily sensations and other senses, feelings, thinking, imagery, and needs.
 You are welcome to plan, remember and reflect on your experience.

 You may start by simply opening into your experience, perhaps initially taking some time to settle into your body, or by focusing attention on something such as the breath, the contours of pressure of your body sitting on whatever you are sitting on, or the sounds of the HVAC system in the room you are in.
 If you do focus your attention somewhere, you do not have to try to hold your attention there.
 If your attention is drawn somewhere else, you could go with that and allow yourself to develop a deeper sense of what is happening.

 We tend to alternate between being up in our heads preoccupied with propositional meanings and disconnected from feelings or too immersed in and buffeted or driven by difficult emotions.
-Mindfulness enables us to deepen experiencing by coming alive to our implicit feelings about whatever is happening and reflect on them in a more spacious, friendly way.
+Mindfulness enables us to deepen experiencing by coming alive to our implicit feelings about whatever is happening and reflecting on them in a more spacious, friendly way.

 It can be helpful to remember to be self-compassionate.
 Kristin Neff has developed a robust self-compassion scale.
 She says there are three key dimensions to self-compassion: kindness, common humanity and mindfulness.

 Say you are having a difficult day or have made a mistake, it can feel like just the thing to do to beat yourself up, but this only fogs up your mind and makes it difficult to empathize with yourself or others.
 The first dimension involves cultivating kindness toward yourself.